 RMB (the right mouse button) while in the tilemap editor.

-You can also flip and rotate sprites in the TileMap editor (note: flipping the sprite in the TileSet will have no effect).
+You can flip and rotate sprites in the TileMap editor (note: flipping the sprite in the TileSet will have no effect).
 Icons at the top right of the editor allow flipping and rotating of the currently selected sprite - you can also use the A and S keys to flip the sprite horizontally and vertically.
 With a brick pattern like this tutorial uses, flipping the sprites would create unpleasant discontinuities unless you’re flipping an entire region of bricks.
 But for some kinds of tiles, flipping can be a convenient and space-saving feature.

 Offset and scaling artifacts¶